marcel-st/sysbackup/readme.md

 This is a system backup solution for CentOS/RHEL.
 Based on tar and a mounted filesystem (network or local disk)

-It's probably not the most elegant method, but it works good
+It's probably not the most elegant method, but it works quite good

 ## Installation